sungenchuang7/PennCloud/README.md

 In the 9th tab, run `./backendserver -c config.txt -i 9`.

-Here, `-i`'s argument refers to the storage node numberm and `-c`'s the config file's path.
+Here, `-i`'s argument refers to the storage node number and `-c`'s argument refers to the config file's path.

 Now open another tab.
 In the tab, run `./masterbackendserver -d -v config.txt`.

-To clear the memory on disk for storage node #1, navigate to backend/storage_node_1/activity_logs and remove each "tablet_log_" .txt file.
-Next, navigate to backend/storage_node_1/tablets and remove each "tablet_" .txt file.
+To clear the memory on disk for storage node #1, navigate to backend/storage_node_1/activity_logs and remove each "tablet_log_" and "sequence_number_" file.
+Next, navigate to backend/storage_node_1/tablets and remove each "tablet_" file.
 This information is also stored in a README file in each directory.

 # To launch SMTP server/client:
 `./smtpserver -v` runs the server to receive emails from outside penn cloud system but still running on same host machine (ie Thunderbird)